Enduring Legacy: Jack Leitch Award in Entrepreneurial Thinking

 To celebrate Jack Leitch’s all-encompassing generosity, the legendary accomplishments in his career, and the indelible mark that he left within the Schulich and York communities, the Jack Leitch Award in Entrepreneurial Thinking has been established at the Schulich School of Business through a generous bequest of $250,000 from the Estate of John Daniel Leitch (a.k.a.
 Jack Leitch).
 The award will recognize and empower incoming MBA students who embody Jack’s entrepreneurial spirit and acumen, while also demonstrating experience in innovation, product design, leadership, and entrepreneurship.
 The recipient will have a concept mapped out for a startup company they want to pursue while at the School or will have a company they are building already and want to continue developing while at the School.
 To be eligible, applicants must submit a cover letter and resume.
 The recipient will also be offered one-on-one mentorship and ongoing support from a Schulich Entrepreneur-in-Residence and membership within The Schulich Startups Community, a group of more than 150 Schulich Founders.

-The inaugural recipient will be announced in fall 2021.
+The inaugural recipient will be announced in the 2021-2022 academic year.
 To find out more information, please contact email@example.com

 A Glimpse into the Extraordinary Life of Jack Leitch